camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 ## Backoff Strategy
 The Job Executor uses a backoff strategy to avoid acquisition conflicts in clusters and to reduce the database load when no jobs are due.
 The second point may result in a delay between job creation and job execution as the job acquisition by default doubles the delay to the next acquisition run.
-The default maximum wait time to set to 60 seconds.
+The default maximum wait time is 60 seconds.
 You can decrease the delay by setting the configuration parameter `maxWait` to a value lower than 60000 milliseconds.

 # Job Execution